iTwin/appui/docs/changehistory/NextVersion.md

 ## Drop support for iTwin.js 3.x

-**iTwin.js 3.x** is in the end-of-life phase as described in the [version support status](https://www.itwinjs.org/learning/api-support-policies/#version-support-status).
+iTwin.js 3.x is in the end-of-life phase as described in the [version support policy](https://www.itwinjs.org/learning/api-support-policies/#version-support-status).

 iTwin.js peer dependency ranges have been updated to exclude version `^3.7.0`. [#1050](https://github.com/iTwin/appui/pull/1050)

-Application consumers of **AppUI** should upgrade to the latest [iTwin.js 4.x](https://www.itwinjs.org/changehistory/) version.
-Packages that depend on AppUI should update to the minimum required **iTwin.js 4.x** version.
+Application consumers of AppUI should upgrade to the latest [iTwin.js 4.x](https://www.itwinjs.org/changehistory/) version.
+Packages that depend on AppUI should update to the minimum required iTwin.js 4.x version.

-Support for newer versions of **iTwin.js** will be added in future AppUI releases.
+Support for newer versions of iTwin.js will be added in future AppUI releases.

 ## Drop support for React 17.x

 React peer dependency ranges have been updated to exclude version `^17.0.0`. [#1054](https://github.com/iTwin/appui/pull/1054)

-Application consumers of **AppUI** should upgrade to the latest [React 18.x](https://react.dev/blog/2022/03/08/react-18-upgrade-guide) version.
-Packages that depend on AppUI should update to the minimum required **React 18.x** version.
+Application consumers of AppUI should upgrade to the latest [React 18.x](https://react.dev/blog/2022/03/08/react-18-upgrade-guide) version.
+Packages that depend on AppUI should update to the minimum required React 18.x version.

-Support for newer versions of **React** will be added in future AppUI releases.
+Support for newer versions of React will be added in future AppUI releases.

 ## Drop support for iTwinUI 2.x

-**iTwinUI 2.x** is in the end-of-life phase as described in the [version support status](https://www.itwinjs.org/learning/api-support-policies/#version-support-status).
+iTwinUI 2.x is in the end-of-life phase as described in the [version support policy](https://github.com/iTwin/iTwinUI/wiki/Support-policy#version-support-status).

 AppUI packages will no longer support the iTwinUI 2.x version out of the box.
-Previously, AppUI would install both **iTwinUI 2.x** and **iTwinUI 3.x** to set up both versions when using the `ThemeManager` or popout windows. [#1058](https://github.com/iTwin/appui/pull/1058)
+Previously, AppUI would install both iTwinUI 2.x and iTwinUI 3.x to set up both versions when using the `ThemeManager` or popout windows. [#1058](https://github.com/iTwin/appui/pull/1058)

-Application consumers of **AppUI** should upgrade to the latest [iTwinUI 3.x](https://github.com/iTwin/iTwinUI/releases) version.
-Packages that depend on AppUI should update to the minimum required **iTwinUI 3.x** version.
+Application consumers of AppUI should upgrade to the latest [iTwinUI 3.x](https://github.com/iTwin/iTwinUI/releases) version.
+Packages that depend on AppUI should update to the minimum required iTwinUI 3.x version.

-In rare cases, to continue using **iTwinUI 2.x** in AppUI, applications need to be wrapped with `ThemeProvider` from **iTwinUI 2.x**.
+Applications that want to continue using iTwinUI 2.x in AppUI must be wrapped with the `ThemeProvider` from iTwinUI 2.x.
-Additionally, to use **iTwinUI 2.x** in child windows and popout widgets, applications can use the newly introduced `childWindow` prop to wrap the content of child windows.
+Additionally, to use iTwinUI 2.x in child windows and popout widgets, applications can use the newly introduced `childWindow` prop to wrap the content of child windows.
 For example:

 ```tsx
 import { ThemeProvider } from "@itwin/itwinui-react-v2";